 You’ve been searching forever for a coffee table you love.
 You’ve finally found the one!
 It’s beautiful, just your style, and the price is perfect!
 You bring it home and…something doesn’t look right!
 How can this be?
 Well, you might have bought the wrong size coffee table for your living room.

 Choosing a coffee table is like the Goldilocks rule.
 Too big and you can’t get around it easily.
 Too small and it looks like it’s shrunk.
-The key is to find one that’s just the right size!
+The key is to find one that’s just the right size and that’s why I put together these easy-to-follow guidelines for you!

-I’ve been sharing style guides and measurement tips with you for some time now.
+I’ve been sharing style guides and design rules with you for some time now.
 My goal is to take some of the work and stress out of decorating so that you can relax and enjoy the fun part!

 In my style guides, you can find my curated collections of favorite furniture pieces, lighting finds, and even accessories!
 My recent coffee table style guide made me realize that I haven’t yet done measurement tips for coffee tables.